ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 First, we run a playbook to configure Snort with a new signature.
 The signature here is specific to our attack - in real life you might identify the signature by your extended analysis, or in best case together with the team responsible for the application in question.

-On your control host, create the file `threat_snort_rule.yml` to add a new rule to Snort:
+In your VS Code online editor, create the file `threat_snort_rule.yml` to add a new rule to Snort:

 <!-- {% raw %} -->
 ```yaml